6r1d/IDFB/README.md

 6. Under the **Permissions** section, select the **Repository permissions** menu and navigate down to the **Issues** entry, then select **Read and write** in the **Access:** menu within the entry.
 7. When ready, select **Generate token** at the bottom of the page.

+Once you have a GitHub token for your bot instance, add it to the `secrets\github_token.txt` file.

 > [!TIP]
 > If, at any point, you're experiencing difficulties with generating a GitHub token, consult the official documentation:\
   [GitHub Docs: Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).